microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

     and that move's destination lies within the document tree.
     (This last scenario is not yet supported and is subject to debate.)

-When a `Delta` is applied to the `StygianForest`, for every change conveyed by the `Delta` that consumes repair data, the `StygianForest` must do the following:
+When a changeset is applied to the `SharedTreeView`, for every change conveyed by the changeset that consumes repair data, the `SharedTreeView` must do the following:

--   Lookup in its records where the relevant piece of repair data is stored in the inner forest.
+-   Look up the `RemovedTreeId` in the `TreeIndex` for the relevant subtree.
--   Translate the change into an equivalent change that either...
-    -   moves the repair data to the document tree.
+-   Translate the change into an equivalent delta that moves the repair data tree into the document tree.
-    -   copies the repair data to the document tree and deletes the original.
--   Apply that change to the inner forest.
+-   Apply that delta to the forest.
--   Remove the entry in its records for where the relevant piece of repair data was located in the inner forest.
+-   Remove the entry in the `TreeIndex` for the relevant subtree.

 ### Editing Repair Data On Change Application